Tag Archives: War

 ‘The most painful, inhumane act of terror’: Myanmar’s Christmas Eve massacre retold

-One year on from the mass killings, survivors and relatives of the dead recount the horrors Esther spent last Christmas Eve in a state of nerves waiting for her two children as they made their way across conflict-torn Myanmar.
-The next day, on Christmas, she learnt she would never see them again.
-It was a […]
+The Telegraph, 24 December 2022 One year on from the mass killings, survivors and relatives of the dead recount the horrors Esther spent last Christmas Eve in a state of nerves waiting for her two children as they made their way across conflict-torn Myanmar.
+The next day, on Christmas, she learnt she would never see […]

 ‘All I can do is pray’: the Ukrainian women going home despite the danger

-To be with children, to care for elderly relatives, to find work: civilians tell why they are leaving safe countries for a war zone As the war crept closer to Odesa, Ann heeded the pleas of her friends abroad and fled to Holland.
-A month later, as she tried to calm her son over the […]
+Guardian, 20 April 2021 To be with children, to care for elderly relatives, to find work: civilians tell why they are leaving safe countries for a war zone As the war crept closer to Odesa, Ann heeded the pleas of her friends abroad and fled to Holland.
+A month later, as she tried to calm […]

 Betrayal, torture and survival: the tale of a Viet Cong prisoner